developers-cash/cash-pay-server-js/README.md

 # Cash-Pay-Server-JS

-Javascript library for use with Cash Pay Servers.
+Javascript/Node library for use with Cash Pay Servers.

 ## Usage